cbrunet/python-poppler/docs/usage.rst

-Given that ``image`` object is an instance of :class:`.Image`, you can convert it to different formats, to interract with other libraries.
+Given that ``image`` object is an instance of :class:`.Image`, you can convert it to different formats, to interact with other libraries.
 Here are some examples.

 Converting to PIL or Tk image